Timing and Structure

 - To analyse statically indeterminate truss and frame structures.

-- To use virtual work for beam bending calculations.
+- To use the method of Virtual Work for beam bending calculations.

 - To evaluate the fully plastic moment of a beam cross-section.